Not too late to apply!

 Because Trinity offers rolling admission, we do not have a set application deadline and you should receive your admissions decision within a few weeks of submitting all required materials.

-High school students are encouraged to apply during the first semester of their senior year, as priority for new student scholarships is given to students who are accepted by the scholarship priority deadline of January 1.
+High school students are encouraged to apply during the first semester of their senior year, as a priority for new student scholarships is given to students who are accepted by the scholarship priority deadline of December 1.

 Interested in taking courses for credit at Trinity without receiving a degree?
 Complete the Unclassified Student Application.
 If you are no longer in high school, transcripts are not necessary.